amelie314/WeHelp-JS-Solutions/README.md

 We welcome contributions from everyone.
 If you have a solution to add, or an improvement to an existing solution, please fork the repository, make your changes, and submit a pull request.

-## License

-[MIT License](LICENSE.md) - Feel free to use and modify the code for your own use, but please retain the original authorship notice.